NyakoFox/EmmyLuaLOVEGenerator/README.md

   - Indents should now be more consistent
   - None of the generated files should have default warnings

+- Supertypes are now generated properly.
+For example, anything which takes `love.Drawable` will now accept `love.Image` without a cast.
 - Small organization changes

 ## Credits